jfgreen/dynamic-pr-quadtree/README.md

 - When all is implemented, revisit methods, simplify, consolidate and optimise.

-- Fix potential discrepancy between childCount() and gatherPoints().size() in node.

-- Make things final where possible.

 - Refactor and optimise trees update().

 - Could speed up searching for children using some sneaky maths.

-- Add search functionality.

-- Keep track of points to quadnode (make searching faster)
+- Keep track of points to quadnode (make searching for nn faster? allow easy removal? iterating through populated leaves?)

-- Possibly store current point assignments as a key.

 - Carefully consider what should return a stream and what should be a collection.

+- Benchmark against Apache SIS.